Might this London UK management training course

 - You need to find a way to persist in getting what you want from people without nagging.

 - You need to know how to negotiate win-win agreements.

-- You need to be able to deal more successfully with irrational people.
+- You need to be able to deal more successfully with difficult or irrational people.